challenger532/redux-bus/README.md

       ... , // any data
       meta:{
-        handler:'any_name', // the name of the handler action:'ACtION_NAME'// ex: DO, PUSH, POP, CANCEL, CANCEL_ALL }
+        handler:'any_name', // the name of the handler action:'ACTION_NAME' // ex: DO, UNDO, PUSH, POP, CANCEL_ALL
+      }
     }
 }